Effect of Advanced Age on Fertility and Pregnancy

 Late Pregnancy Issues in Older Women

-Some obstetrical complications in older women appear to be related to the aging process alone, while others are largely related to coexisting factors such as multiple gestation, higher parity, and chronic medical conditions, which are less likely to be observed in younger women.
+Some obstetrical complications in older women seem to be linked solely to the aging process, while others are largely associated with coexisting factors such as multiple gestation, higher parity, and chronic medical conditions, which are less likely to be observed in younger women.

-- Effects of coexisting medical conditions — The prevalence of medical and surgical illnesses, such as cardiovascular, renal, and autoimmune disease, cancer, and obesity increases with advancing age.
+- Effects of coexisting medical conditions: The prevalence of medical and surgical illnesses, such as cardiovascular, renal, and autoimmune disease, cancer, and obesity increases with advancing age.
 For this reason, women more than 35 years of age can expect two to three-fold higher rates of cesarean delivery, hospitalization, and pregnancy-related complications than their younger counterparts.
-The two most common medical problems complicating pregnancy are hypertension and diabetes.
-Both conditions are increased in older women, especially those who are overweight.
+The two most common medical issues complicating pregnancy are hypertension and diabetes.
+These conditions are more frequently observed in older women, particularly those who are overweight.

-- Hypertension.
-The odds of being diagnosed with chronic hypertension are two- to four-fold higher in women ≥35 years of age than in women 30 to 34 years of age.
-The incidence of preeclampsia in the general obstetric population is 3 to 4 percent; this increases to 5 to 10 percent in women over age 40 and is as high as 35 percent in women over age 50.
+- Hypertension: The odds of being diagnosed with chronic hypertension are two- to four-fold higher in women ≥35 years of age than in women 30 to 34 years of age.
+The incidence of preeclampsia in the general obstetric population is 3 to 4 percent.
+However, this figure increases to 5 to 10 percent in women over the age of 40 and can reach as high as 35 percent in women over the age of 50.

-- Diabetes mellitus — The prevalence of diabetes increases with maternal age; the rates of both preexisting diabetes mellitus and gestational diabetes increase three- to six-fold in women 40 years of age or older compared with women aged 20 to 29.
+- Diabetes mellitus: The prevalence of diabetes rises with maternal age.
+Both preexisting diabetes mellitus and gestational diabetes show an elevated occurrence, ranging from three to six times higher in women aged 40 or older compared to those aged 20 to 29.
 The incidence of gestational diabetes in the general obstetric population is 3 percent, rising to 7 to 12 percent in women over age 40, and 20 percent in women over age 50.

-- Placental problems — The prevalence of placental problems, such as abruptio placenta and placenta previa, is higher among older women.
-Placenta previa is the condition which assumes implantation of the placenta over or near the internal cervical entrance.
+- Placental problems: The prevalence of placental problems, such as placenta previa and abruptio placenta, is more common in older women.
+Placenta previa is a condition where the placenta is implanted low in the uterus, covering either all or a portion of the opening to the cervix at the top of the vagina.
 This leads to a sudden and painless vaginal bleeding.
 In cases of profuse hemorrhage or when fetal maturity is reached, child is delivered usually by Cesarean section.

-- Fetal death — Most large studies worldwide have reported that older women (≥35 years of age) are at significantly increased risk of stillbirth compared with younger women, with relative risks of 1.2 to 4.5.
-The relative risk of stillbirth increases with increasing maternal age (ie, it is higher at age 40 than at age 35).
-The excess perinatal mortality experienced by older women is largely due to non anomalous fetal deaths, which are often unexplained, even after controlling for risk factors such as hypertension, diabetes, antepartum bleeding, smoking, and multiple.
+- Fetal death: Most large studies worldwide have reported that older women (≥35 years of age) are at significantly increased risk of stillbirth compared with younger women, with relative risks of 1.2 to 4.5.
+The likelihood of stillbirth rises with advancing maternal age, (ie, it is higher at age 40 than at age 35).
+The additional perinatal mortality observed in older women is primarily attributed to non-anomalous fetal deaths, often remaining unexplained even after accounting for risk factors such as hypertension and diabetes, antepartum bleeding, smoking, and multiple pregnancy.
 Nevertheless, the absolute risk of stillbirth in developed countries is small, even at very advanced maternal ages:

 Conclusion